GeoLog

 • Keep fonts simple.
 Avoid fonts that are decorative, italicised and have serifs, as they are harder to read by people with visual impairments.
 Fonts should be san serif and have distinct letters, such as Open Sans.

-• Use colour-blind friendly palettes.
-Ensure your presentations is understandable by people who are colour-blind or visually impaired; do not just use colour as an indicator, but consider shape, pattern and structure too.
+• Use colour-vision deficiency friendly palettes.
+Ensure your presentation is understandable by people who are colour-blind, colour-vision deficient or visually impaired; do not only use colour as an indicator, but consider shape, pattern and structure too.
 Check that your presentation is accessible by using tools like Coblis.

 • Practice using closed captions.
 EGU26 will feature AI-based closed captioning for all presentations, which attempts to capture a wide range of speaking styles.
 Improve your own captions and practice speaking slow and steady.

 • Use a microphone.
-Microphones are not there to just project your voice, but are also used to produce live-captions and avoid echoes.
+Microphones are not there to just project your voice, but are also used to produce live-captions, avoid echoes and are essential for online participants to hear you.

 Information on inclusion and accessibility at the EGU26 General Assembly is available here.

-More tips how to make your presentation accessible and impactful is available on EGU’s webinar: SciComm101: how to present at a scientific conference.
+More tips how to make your presentation accessible and impactful is available in the EGUwebinar: SciComm101: how to present at a scientific conference.

 How to build a programme that works for you